KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

       * MediaConvertRole: ARN of MediaConvert role
     - Under General Configuration, set a timeout of 2 minutes
     - Deploy service then test

+   CloudFront Origin Redundancy
+   - Navigate to CloudFront and edit the origin of the original distribution created earlier
+   - Under additional settings, change conenction attempts to 2, connection timeout to 3, then save changes
+   - Create a second origin and select the alternate destination bucket as the origin domain
+   - Select Origin Access Control Settings (recommended) and create a new OAC policy
+   - Copy the policy then head to the alternate destination bucket's permissions (there should be a link that opens a new tab)
+   - Paste this policy into the bucket policy and save changes
+   - Switch back to the CloudFront page
+   - Under additional settings, change conenction attempts to 2, connection timeout to 3, then save changes
+   - Finish creating the origin
+   - Create a new origin group
+   - Add both of the origins
+   - Enter a Unique Name
+   - Under Failover Critera, select all the origin error codes
+   - Finish creating the origin group
+   - Under the Behaviors tab, select Default (*), then edit
+   - Under origins and origin groups, select the origin group just created, then save
+   - Check on the distrubition, and check that the status reads "enabled" and that last modified reads a date

+   S3 Multi-Region Access Point for Source Assets

+   My goal here is to create an S3 Multi-Region Access point to allow users to upload assets to the closet bucket or a bucket available in the case of failure